-World Education Program (WEP) Australia is a not-for-profit student exchange organisation registered with the education departments in Queensland, New South Wales and Victoria.
-We send high school students to 26 countries for short term, semester and year-long programs.
+World Education Program (WEP) Australia is a not-for-profit student exchange organisation registered with the education departments in Australian Capital Territory, Queensland, New South Wales, South Australia and Victoria.
+We send high school students to over 20 countries for short term, semester and year-long programs.
 While on exchange, students attend school full-time and live with a volunteer host family.
 WEP’s academic exchange programs are designed to fit into the Australian academic schedule and offer students between 14 and 18 years of age the opportunity to immerse themselves into a new culture.
 Students gain confidence, develop self-awareness and return with an increased interest and understanding of the world.

 For almost a century, student exchange programs have produced innovators, leaders and influential people across all sectors.
 Exchange students develop sophisticated ways of looking at the world, respect for other cultures, sensitivity to different cultural, political and economic systems and mindfulness towards the welfare of the planet and its people.

 WEP visits schools all over the ACT, QLD, NSW, SA and VIC to chat to students about their student exchange options.
 As many students are unaware of student exchange and its benefits, we aim to answer the following questions:

 - What are the benefits of student exchange?